Dacite: Geological context and formation

 Dacite usually forms as an intrusive rock such as a dike or sill.
 Examples of this type of dacite outcrop are found in northwestern Montana and northeastern Bulgaria.
 Nevertheless, because of the moderately high silica content, dacitic magma is quite viscous and therefore prone to explosive eruption.
 A notorious example of this is Mount St. Helens in which dacite domes formed from previous eruptions.
 Pyroclastic flows may also be of dacitic composition as is the case with the Fish Canyon Tuff of La Garita Caldera.

 Dacitic magma is formed by the subduction of young oceanic crust under a thick felsic continental plate.
 Oceanic crust is hydrothermally altered causing addition of quartz and sodium.
 As the young, hot oceanic plate is subducted under continental crust, the subducted slab partially melts and interacts with the upper mantle through convection and dehydration reactions.
 The process of subduction creates metamorphism in the subducting slab.
 When this slab reaches the mantle and initiates the dehydration reactions, minerals such as talc, serpentine, mica and amphiboles break down generating a more sodic melt.
 The magma then continues to migrate upwards causing differentiation and becomes even more sodic and silicic as it rises.
 Once at the cold surface, the sodium rich magma crystallizes plagioclase, quartz and hornblende.
 Accessory minerals like pyroxenes provide insight to the history of the magma.

 The formation of dacite provides a great deal of information about the connection between oceanic crust and continental crust.
 It provides a model for the generation of felsic, buoyant, perennial rock from a mafic, dense, short-lived one.

-Dacite's role in the creation of Archean continental crust
+Dacite's role in the formation of Archean continental crust

 The process by which dacite forms has been used to explain the generation of continental crust during the Archean eon.
 At that time, the production of dacitic magma was more ubiquitous, due to the availability of young, hot oceanic crust.
 Today, the colder oceanic crust that subducts under most plates is not able to melt prior to the dehydration reactions, thus inhibiting the process.